-A boutique hotel in a converted wool store with a sense of fun, the Ovolo 1888 is ideally located in Darling Harbour next to Barangaroo Park, a super base for exploring the delights of Sydney.
-Inside the original fixtures of the wool store are on display in the public areas and rooms with rough-hewn beans, exposed brick, and pipes all incorporated into the décor, along with quirky artefacts and the silver eggs (ovo) of the brand’s signature emblem.
+A boutique hotel in a converted wool store with a sense of fun, the Ovolo 1888 is ideally located in Darling Harbour next to Barangaroo Park, a superb base for exploring the delights of Sydney.
+Inside the original fixtures of the wool store are on display in the public areas and rooms with rough-hewn beams, exposed brick, and pipes all incorporated into the décor, along with quirky artefacts and the silver eggs (ovo) of the brand’s signature emblem.
 Rooms include furniture made from original ironbark beans and screen prints of works by Aussie wunderkind Jasper Knight and range from shoebox to suite with sun terrace.
 The hotel bistro and bar is an eclectic rendition of industrial chic meets vintage and serves Mediterranean cuisine.
 Enjoy a free happy hour every day.

 If your taste in hotels runs to the quirky and hip, QT will not disappoint.
 Two historic buildings from 1920 have been merged and converted to form quite an amazing space.
 Recreating a 20s Broadway musical vibe, QT also enjoys a favourable location in the heart of Sydney’s shopping district.
 A dazzling mix of 20s, Gothic and Italianate on the outside, inside the 200 rooms are once both luxurious and high-tech.
-High design, antiques and original artworks and installations are everywhere including in the European-style brasserie, street side café, and intimate lounge which boasts an enticing cocktail menu, Guests can chill out in the boudoir-inspired QSpa under ceilings of stained glass which offers a range of treatments including specials for couples, hamman and relaxation lounge.
+High design, antiques and original artworks and installations are everywhere including in the European-style brasserie, street-side café, and intimate lounge which boasts an enticing cocktail menu, Guests can chill out in the boudoir-inspired QSpa under ceilings of stained glass which offers a range of treatments including specials for couples, Hamman and relaxation lounge.

 Park Hyatt Sydney

 Enjoying one of the best locations in the city, the 5*Park Hyatt is luxury in every sense.
 Boasting views of Sydney Harbour and the Opera House, the S-shaped hotel hugs the cove of Dawes Point.
 Sophisticated and elegant, the large rooms are finished in neutral earthy tones and have big picture windows, marble bathrooms, and the latest in-room technology.
-The jewel of this hotel is undoubtedly its rooftop pool and terrace with the incredible views.
+The jewel of this hotel is undoubtedly its rooftop pool and terrace with incredible views.
 Other leisure facilities include a spa with a full menu of treatments and a fitness centre.
 Dining comes with a view in two restaurants, while the bar welcomes you in for a casual drink and some light bites.

 Despite only having 31 rooms, there’s a lot going on in the Establishment so if you’re looking for a quiet stay, this hotel is not your best choice.
 Previously a department store dating to 1890, the building is in a discreet street 5 minutes from Circular Quay.
-More like an entertainment venue than hotel, the rooms interconnect with three restaurants, three bars and a nightclub.
+More like an entertainment venue than a hotel, the rooms interconnect with three restaurants, three bars and a nightclub.
 Rooms are either dark or light with exposed brick walls, parquetry floors, contemporary furnishings and great technology including unlimited Netflix.
-Dining options range through fine dining to sushi to bar snacks.
+Dining options range from fine dining to sushi to bar snacks.
 If you don’t want to head out in the evening, there’s food and drink aplenty as well as the call of the bright lights of the nightclub.

 If you want to feel indulged in your stay in Sydney, choose the Langham.
 First off, it’s in The Rocks so ideally located, and second, the rooms are among the largest in the city.
 You’ll instantly relax in the muted pastel décor which includes a king-sized bed even in the cheapest rooms; the best have terraces with views of West Harbour.
 The hotel is a complete charm with an art collection curated by Sotheby’s, bespoke furniture, and elaborate floral arrangements.
-There an over-pervading (but beautiful) sense of pink – there’s even a pink vintage car to take you on tours.
+There is an over-pervading (but beautiful) sense of pink – there’s even a pink vintage car to take you on tours.
 There’s a lavish underground spa, health club, stunning indoor heated pool, and tennis courts for some energetic release.
-Dining options are terrific and it’s simply de rigeur to have an afternoon cocktail in the Palm Court.
+Dining options are terrific and it’s simply de rigour to have an afternoon cocktail in the Palm Court.

 The Old Clare

 Chippendale is a nice choice for a stay in Sydney, being only 5 minutes away from the city centre.
 It’s also home to the Old Clare Hotel, a luxury conversion from two historic buildings.
 Previously a brewer’s headquarters, today its heritage features come together in a 62-room boutique hotel with style and character.
 Look out for the soaring ceilings, exposed brick and amazing lighting installations – all different in every room.
 You’re spoiled for choice for dining options including Kensington St. Social from star British chef, Jason Atherton.
-There is a rooftop pool but is under renovation so check website for updates.
-There’s a gym if you want to work out, or head out into the city on the bikes available to rent.
+There is a rooftop pool but is under renovation so check the website for updates.
+There’s a gym if you want to work out or head out into the city on the bikes available to rent.